Character Makes The Man

 This book provided the leads to find the elder graduates of KMI, who turned out for the "amazingly successful Reunion of Venice 2003," which happened to set the "High water Mark" for all KMI reunions.

-We "Salute" James Stevens for his fine work.
+We "Salute" James Stephens for his fine work.

 www.kmialumni.org